All tours return to Akaroa ahead of time for the boarding of the cruise ship.

 The tour includes a scenic trip travelling over the long extinct volcanic areas of Banks Peninsula, taking in the sights of both Akaroa and Lyttelton Harbours from the 475m (1500 feet) high volcano crater rim scenic road.
 The day also includes an extensive tour of the city including the city's exciting re-build following the earthquakes of 2010 and 2011.
 The time spent within the city includes a break for lunch and an opportunity some retail therapy.

-Due to our private tours being totally flexible we have the ability to include in the day, visits to the many other city attractions like the International Antarctic Centre, The Cardboard Transitional Cathedral and the city's parks and residential areas.
+Due to our private tours being totally flexible we have the ability to include in the day should you so wish, visits to the many other city attractions like the International Antarctic Centre, The Cardboard Transitional Cathedral and the city's parks and residential areas.
 At the conclusion of the Christchurch area tour we return to Akaroa travelling on different sections of roads to those travelled on route into Christchurch.

 On return to Akaroa there is generally sufficient time to stroll around the small village of Akaroa before returning to the ship.